-Because of the range of possible causes of a rash, a correct diagnosis of the underlying disease, disorder or condtion is very important.
-Contact your health care provider for a physicial exam.
+Because of the range of possible causes of a rash, a correct diagnosis of the underlying disease, disorder or condition is very important.
+Contact your health care provider for a physical exam.

 A rash of purple spots can indicate a serious, potentially life-threatening condition, such as meningitis or allergic purpura.
 A rash that is associated with allergies combined with shortness of breath, wheezing, or swelling of the face, mouth or throat is also a symptom of a serious, potentially life-threatening allergic reaction called anaphylaxis.
 Seek immediate medical care (call 911) if you, or someone you are with, have any of these symptoms.